Lesson 5 - Thirteen Colonies and the Seven Years' War

 The Seven Years' War was a global conflict fought between 1756 and 1763.
 It involved every European great power of the time and spanned five continents, affecting Europe, the Americas, West Africa, India, and the Philippines.
 The conflict split Europe into two coalitions, led by the Kingdom of Great Britain (including Prussia, Portugal, Hanover, and other small German states) on one side and the Kingdom of France (including the Austrian-led Holy Roman Empire, the Russian Empire, Bourbon Spain, and Sweden) on the other.
 The war was successful for Great Britain, which gained the bulk of New France in North America, Spanish Florida, some individual Caribbean islands in the West Indies, the colony of Senegal on the West African coast, and superiority over the French trading outposts on the Indian subcontinent.

 As far as this unit is concerned, the Seven Years' War was significant for two reasons.
 Firstly, for the French the cost of the war and the territorial losses incurred, seriously weakened the monarchy.
 This financial debt and the later cost of military support against the British became a central cause of the French Revolution (see Matu 2).
 Secondly, for the British, the cost of defending their colonies had been enormous.
 The British Government decided to make the colonialists help pay towards the cost of the war by raising their taxes.
 The colonists protested at this.
 They said it was not right that a parliament in England, elected by people who lived over 3,000 miles away could tax them.
 They felt that they should only pay taxes imposed by an Assembly (parliament) they had elected themselves.
 The British ignored their protests.
 In 1765 the London Parliament introduced the Stamp Act.
 It put a tax on documents like contracts and wills.
 News of the Stamp Act caused outrage in the American colonies.
 Groups of men known as the 'Sons of Liberty' organised resistance to it.
-Their slogan was 'No taxation without representation'.
+The slogan of these 'Patriots' was 'No taxation without representation'.*

 Activity 2